bonfire-networks/website-blog/posts/bonfire-1.0.2.md

 - **Recent articles**: Discover long-form content and blog posts from across your network.
 - **Suggested profiles**: Instance admins can curate recommendations to help newcomers find interesting people to follow.

-[We'd love your feedback on which widgets you'd find most useful](https://github.com/bonfire-networks/bonfire-app/issues/1758).
+[We'd love your feedback on what kind of widgets you'd find most useful](https://github.com/bonfire-networks/bonfire-app/issues/1758).
 What would make Bonfire feel even more like home?

 ### Better mobile experience and keyboard shortcuts